wagtail/wagtail/docs/topics/snippets/customising.md

 # Customising admin views for snippets

 Additional customisations to the admin views for each snippet model can be achieved through a custom {class}`~SnippetViewSet` class.
-This allows you to customise the listing view (e.g. adding custom columns, filters), create a custom menu item, and more.
+The `SnippetViewSet` is a subclass of {class}`.ModelViewSet`, with snippets-specific properties provided by default.
+Hence, it supports the same customisations provided by `ModelViewSet` such as customising the listing view (e.g. adding custom columns, filters), creating a custom menu item, and more.

 Before proceeding, ensure that you register the snippet model using `register_snippet` as a function instead of a decorator, as described in [](wagtailsnippets_registering).